 When you declare a winner, it will become the default variation, and your split test will be marked as ended.
-Meaning, visitors to any page URL in your test will be directed to the winning version—even if they’ve previously seen a different one.
+Meaning, visitors to your split test URL will be directed to the winning version—even if they’ve previously seen a different one.

-To use a losing variation as a regular page, you’ll need to duplicate it—as anyone who visits the original page would be directed to your test’s winning variation.
+To use a losing variation as a regular page, you’ll need to delete the split test entirely.

 Creating a follow-up test

 It’s not possible to re-use variations in future tests.
-That said, you can delete your split test and the control as well as all variation pages will become standalone pages in your landing pages listing.
+That said, you can delete your split test and when you do, the control as well as all variation pages will become standalone pages in your landing pages listing.
 You could then utilize a variation in a new test.

 Delete a test

-Upon deleting your split test, you’ll lose access to its analytics data, but you’ll free up all of its variations (including the control) so you can use them in other tests.
+Upon deleting your split test, you will lose access to its analytics data, but you’ll free up all of its variations (including the control) so you can use them in other tests.
 Here’s how:

-- Navigate to Landing Pages tab in your navigation menu, then click the Actionsmore menu for your split test and select Delete.
+- Navigate to Landing Pages in your navigation menu, then click the Actions more menu for your split test and select Delete.

-- Review the popup warning, then click Delete to confirm.
+- Review the pop-up warning and select the checkbox, then click Delete to confirm.

-Your split test (along with its analytics data) will disappear from the list, and its variations will become “normal” pages in your landing pages listing.
+Your split test (along with its analytics data) will disappear from the list, and all pages that were a part of the test will become standalone pages in draft in your landing pages listing.
 You’ll be able to use any of them in a new test.